lou-cs/company/README.md

 ## <a name="value_f"></a>6.
 Grow Through Feedback

+We believe that others have much to teach us and when we receive feedback, we take action right away to make improvements.

-We believe in fostering a team where everyone welcomes feedback, personal development and opportunities for growth.
-All our teammates are smart, talented and have their own ambitions.
-By supporting eachother's growth, we can all achieve our goals and succeed.
+Circuit Stream is a team of smart, talented and amibtious professionals spanning a diverse range of backgrounds and geographies.
+Throughout this team, we are committed to helping eachother achieve our goals and succeed.

+embrace new opportunities for growth